If you’re doing research on doing Search Engine Optimization (SEO) in fintech, you've likely got questions like:

 How to acquire customers – not just traffic – with SEO

-As we established above, if you work for a financial technology company and are doing research on implementing SEO, it’s most likely that you’re looking to implement SEO to acquire customers – not just to generate traffic.
+As we established above, if you work for a financial technology company and are doing research on implementing SEO, it’s most likely that you’re looking to implement SEO for customer acquisition – not just to generate traffic.

 However, a lot of marketers, agencies and freelancers will focus the majority of their SEO efforts on getting as much traffic as possible.
 The problem with that is that an increase in traffic does not always equal an increase in leads and conversions.